Lezalith/RenPy-Discord-Presence/README.md

 # Discord Rich Presence Support for Ren'Py Projects
 This script creates a **RenPyDiscord** object stored in the **discord** variable, which can be used to interact with Discord Rich Presence.
 To use it in your project, copy the **discord_rich_presence.rpy** file and the **python-packages** folder - that one contains **pypresence**, the module that handles everything here - from one of the releases into your **game** folder, and set up the necessary variables listed below in **Related Variables** .

-An Application set up on the [Discord Developer Portal](https://discord.com/developers) and it's **Application ID** is also required.
+An Application set up on the [Discord Developer Portal](https://discord.com/developers) and its **Application ID** is also required.
 This is also where all the images you plan on displaying in the presence need to be prepared first.

 You can find all the necessarry instructions under the **Wiki** tab on this GitHub page.